 Great places to find ready-to-buy frames are aaawave.com and mineshop.eu

 Glad you made it to this part of the article!
 Now that we covered all the necessities for buying your first mining rig, let’s reflect on how it is in early of 2021 while the Cryptocurrency Market is thriving more than ever.

 Even though this guide is supposed to be Your GPU Mining Rig Buying Guide For 2021 it does not mean that the process will be smooth.

 At the time of writing this article, the demand for mining hardware is at a really high point due to the prices of cryptocurrency which leads to really good profits. i.e. 1x RX 580 8GB was doing up to $4 a day, which is insane!!

 What that means is that the hardware prices will be exponentially stronger and I recommend using servers using different bots to keep track of the inventory and then try to buy the parts that way at MSRP cost.

-I don’t recommend buying GPUs are such marked up prices so being patient until you come across a decent price for hardware will most likely be the wise choice.
+I don’t recommend buying GPUs that are marked up prices so being patient until you come across a decent price for hardware will most likely be a wise choice.